Skip to content

 You simply rock up to Blyderivierpoort dam, pay the small entrance fee and embark on your quest along the Hippo Trail to find (hopefully) no hippos!

-HIKING TIME: 7-8 hours
+Hiking time: 7-8 hours

-START TIME: No later than 8:30 am to ensure you are back before the hippos come out of the water
+Start time: No later than 8:30 am to ensure you are back before the hippos come out of the water

 Induna Adventures are located around 40 minutes from Mac-Mac Falls and 20 minutes from Sabie.

-They offer 14 different activities, from 30 minutes to a full day, and cater to solo travellers, as well as small and large groups.
 Some of their popular activities include rafting/tubing on the river Sabie, horse riding in the Lowveld Sabie Valley, quad biking, and ziplining through the forest at 100kph, to name a few!

 Unfortunately, we were on a strict timetable due to our volunteering so didn’t get time to do any of these, but if you’re spending a few days driving along the Panorama Route in South Africa or have a spare afternoon, then these are great things to do for both adults and kids!